Download the print version from Trove

 See APP guidelines, Chapter 8 for further information.

 APP 12 requires an APP entity that holds personal information about an individual to give the individual access to that information on request.

 The OAIC has developed a guide to help mobile device application (app) developers embed better privacy practices in their products and services.
-The OAIC’s Mobile Privacy: A Better Practice Guide for Mobile APP Developers is available on the OAIC website.
+See Mobile Privacy: A Better Practice Guide for Mobile App Developers.

 Patches are software that is used to correct a problem with a software program or a computer system.

 Add-ons and plug-ins are software that add specific functions to a browser

 Decryption is the process of converting encrypted data back into its original form, so it can be understood.
 In order to easily recover the contents of encrypted information, the correct decryption key is required.